Gunzalez/coterie-ionic/README.md

-This is Coterie UI project developed in [Ionic](http://ionicframework.com/docs/) projects.
+This is Coterie UI project developed in [Ionic](http://ionicframework.com/docs/).